Avaiga/taipy-core/README.md

 ## What is _taipy-core_

-Taipy is split into multiple repositories to let users install the minimum they need.
+Taipy is split into multiple repositories so that a minimal installation can be performed.

 _taipy-core_ mostly includes business-oriented features.
 It helps users create and manage business applications and improve analyses capability through time,